cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 A secondary use case covered process assistance: using SharePoint documentation, PDF guides, Word documents, PPTX presentations, and internal instructional videos to answer procedural questions such as how to add amendments to existing contracts in VGS or how to handle discrepancies in price information between VPC and SI+.

 The use case was moderately complex due to four intersecting challenges.
-Technical integration required seamless communication between the AI system, Microsoft Teams, and three procurement systems.
+Technical integration required reliable communication between the AI system, Microsoft Teams, and three procurement systems.
 Data handling demanded processing across diverse document formats.
 Change management meant overcoming skepticism about AI in a traditionally manual domain.
-Compliance and security required adherence to legal standards and robust data security within the Teams environment.
+Compliance and security required adherence to legal standards and strong data security within the Teams environment.

 ![Procurement Bot](../assets/img/procurement_2.png)